The following glossary is a joint effort between Grant &

 - Center for Commercialization (C4C)Top ↑

-- The University central office which coaches researchers through the process of determining the comercial potential of intellectual property.
-The office builds relationships between University researchers and industry partners while protecting the University in areas which involve licensing, patents, copyright and the protection of intellectual property rights.
+- This is the university central office which coaches researchers through the commercialization process.
+They build relationships between university researchers and Industry partners while protecting the university in areas which involve licensing, patents, copyright and the protection of IP rights.

 - Clinical Research Budgeting & Billing Office (CRBB)Top ↑

 - The CRBB provides budget review and preparation, budget negotiation with industry sponsors, and billing support to clinical research investigators and staff.
 Clinical research contracted through the University of Washington must be reviewed by the CRBB.
 This includes clinical services, items or tests that are provided by UW Physicians, Seattle Cancer Care Alliance or UW Medicine hospitals or clinics, including UW Medical Center, Harborview Medical Center, Eastside Specialty Center, Hall Health Primary Care Center and Sports Medicine Clinic.

 - Federal and many other sponsored programs require final reports be submitted at the time of or soon after the award end date.
 In accepting sponsor funding, the University has an obligation to comply with the sponsor's reporting requirements including equipment accountability, fiscal reporting, final invention statement and final technical report.
 Other final reporting requirements may be mandated in the terms of the award.
 Failure to submit these final reports can lead to closer monitoring by the sponsor, future award delays, or the sponsor withholding future funding to the Principal Investigator, the Principal Investigator's Department and the University.
 See GIM 39.

 - The Federal agency which, on behalf of all Federal agencies, is responsible for implementing the requirements of the Single Audit